 WE ACCEPT DIGITAL PHOTOS ONLY.
 We accept high-resolution files in either JPEG or TIFF format.
 Be sure that photos are taken at the highest quality setting on your camera.
 For maximum versatility, each image file should be at least 25 MB.

 All images MUST be identified either with an i.d. sheet or have detailed information (botanical names, including genus, species, and botanical variety or cultivar, where applicable; location of photograph, etc.) entered as metadata within each file.
 It is extremely helpful if the images are also identified in their file names.

-Files can be submitted on a CD or set up on an online gallery for us to review.
-If you are submitting files on a CD, it is helpful to include a print-out of thumbnails of the CD’s contents.
+Files can be submitted on a thumb drive or set up on an online gallery for us to review.
 Please do not e-mail files to us.